Four Ways To Peak Fitness At Any Age

 Middle age comes with some seriously crappy stereotypes.
-Apparently, we're supposed to become slower, fatter, sicker and weaker and, worse still, we're expected to do it all while listening to Radio Four and wearing comfortable slacks.
-Well scr*w that!
+Apparently, we're supposed to become slower, fatter, sicker and weaker and, worse still, we're expected to do it all while listening to Classic FM (which I love!) and wearing comfortable slacks.
+Well sod that!
 Here's four ways to peak fitness at any age

 We're absolutely rejecting middle age, and laying out how you can do the same.
 If you want to keep scaling physical and mental peaks for the next 30 years - and more - let's get to it.